Walmart CEO Breaks Silence On El Paso Massacre, Vows ‘Thoughtful And Deliberate’ Response

 Flickinger pointed to a decline in gun and ammo sales and compared that to the rise in toy sales, which he said Walmart could increase with the added inventory space if they nix firearms sales.

 “Guns and ammo were important to Walmart in the 20th century, maybe the first decade of this one,” he said.

 “But it’s declining while other segments like toys and pets are growing.
 This is the biggest opportunity for the company in the last 25 years.”

 However, according to Walmart spokesperson Randy Hargrove, the big-box retailer has no immediate plans to stop selling guns and ammunition.
-He also expressed sympathy for those who lost loved ones in the El Paso mass shooting event.
+He also expressed sympathy for those who lost their loved ones in the El Paso mass shooting event.

-“At this time, our policies remain in place,” he said.
 “We continue to be devastated by the loss of lives, and right now our focus is on supporting our associates, our customers and the El Paso community.”

 Walmart CEO Doug McMillon writes letter to employees addressing two deadly shootings that occurred at its stores in less than a week, promising a "thoughtful and deliberate" response from the company. https://t.co/f9SqPfI8oU